WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 ## 1.3.
 Motivations for DIDs

-The growing need for decentralized identity has produced three specific requirements for a new type of URI that fits within the URI/URL/URN architecture, albeit in a less than traditional way:
+The growing need for decentralized identity has produced three specific requirements, which require that DIDs be a new type of URI that fits within the URI/URL/URN architecture, but in a less than traditional way:

 1. **A URI that is persistent like a URN yet can be resolved or de-referenced to locate a resource like a URL.** In essence, a DID is a URI that serves both functions.